-In this stage of drinking the person has lost much control over how much and when they drink.
-They may have the intention of only have a beer or two, but end up drinking 6 or more in one sitting.
+In this point the person has lost much control over how much and when they drink.
+They may have the intention to only have a beer or two, but end up drinking 6 or more in one sitting.

 Denial of a problem with alcoholism begins to be very prominent in this stage.
 Family members may express concern, but the alcoholic does not think anything is wrong with them and that they could quit drinking anytime but they don’t want to.
 Other problems may begin from this increased need to drink – DUI’s, money problems, problems at work, and relationships may suffer as well.

-Quitting drinking during this stage of alcoholism can again be easier, though it is likely the person will go through mild to moderate withdrawal symptoms.
+Quitting drinking at this point in the development of the disease can again be easier, though it is likely the person will go through mild to moderate withdrawal symptoms.
 Withdrawal in this phase however is not as typically severe or as dangerous as it can be in the final stages of alcoholism.
-This middle stage of alcoholism can last several months or several years before progressing to the final phase.
+This middle step can last several months or several years before progressing to the final phase.

-Fortunately many people towards the end of the middle stages of alcoholism will seek treatment at the pressure of friends and family or their own desire to begin feeling better, since at this point the alcoholic in general does not typically feel very well going through the constant cycle of drinking.
+Fortunately many people towards the end of this step will seek treatment at the pressure of friends and family or their own desire to begin feeling better, since at this point the alcoholic in general does not typically feel very well going through the constant cycle of drinking.

 Final Stages of Alcoholism

-By the final stages of alcoholism, the person is consumed by alcohol.
+By the time the person reaches this point, he is consumed by alcohol.
 Their entire day and thoughts revolve around when they will drink.
 They will feel sick when they do not drink, as withdrawal symptoms begin to become severe.

 They may experience shaky hands, headaches, and stomach problems when they do not have enough to drink.
 They cannot make it one day without a drink before feeling violently ill.